kdmsquare/gpta/README.md

 # gpta
-rama went to forest <br>
+Rama went to forest <br>
-and he bring a sweeet mango for seeetha
+and he bought a sweet mango to seetha <br>
+this kullraj